 Luis Martín-Estudillo, Ph.D.

-Martín-Estudillo has received the 2009-2010 Collegiate Teaching Award, the 2011-2013 Dean's Scholar Award, the 2019-2021 Collegiate Scholar Award, and three awards from the National Endowment for the Humanities.
-His more than fifty articles and essays have appeared in journals such as Goya, Hispanic Review, Journal of Spanish Cultural Studies, Ínsula, Bulletin of Hispanic Studies, Pasajes: Revista de Pensamiento Contemporáneo and Romance Quarterly.
-His authored and edited books include Libertad y límites (2004), Hispanic Baroques: Reading Cultures in Context (2005), La mirada elíptica (2007), Post-Authoritarian Cultures (2008), New Spain: New Literatures (2010), The Rise of Euroskepticism: Europe and Its Critics in Spanish Culture (2018; inaugural NEH Open Book Award), Despertarse de Europa.
-Arte, literatura, euroescepticismo (2019) and Goya and the Mystery of Reading (forthcoming in Fall 2022).
+Martín-Estudillo has received the Collegiate Teaching Award, the Dean's Scholar Award, the Collegiate Scholar Award, and three awards from the National Endowment for the Humanities.
+His scholarship has appeared in journals such as Goya, Hispanic Review, Journal of Spanish Cultural Studies, Ínsula, Bulletin of Hispanic Studies, Pasajes: Revista de Pensamiento Contemporáneo and Romance Quarterly.
+His authored and edited books include Libertad y límites (2004), Hispanic Baroques: Reading Cultures in Context (2005), La mirada elíptica (2007), Post-Authoritarian Cultures (2008), New Spain: New Literatures (2010), Filosofía y tiempo final (2011), The Rise of Euroskepticism: Europe and Its Critics in Spanish Culture (2018; inaugural NEH Open Book Award), Despertarse de Europa.
+Arte, literatura, euroescepticismo (2019) and Goya and the Mystery of Reading (winner of the 2023 Goldberg Prize; also published in Spanish under the title of Goya o el misterio de la lectura).